kipcole9/calendrical/README.md

   * K-Day calculations in `Calendrical.Kday`

-  * Additional Arithmetic calendar types (Julian calendar in the first release)
+  * Additional Arithmetic calendar types (Gregorian and Julian calendar are in this release)

   * Astronomical calendar types (in a future release)